🇯🇵 日本語 | 🇺🇸 English

 Memory leak

-Forgetting to free memory allocated by malloc leaves unusable memory that keeps piling up.
+Forgetting to free memory allocated by malloc leaves unreachable memory that accumulates over time.

 int *p = malloc(sizeof(int) * 100);